9 Ways to Experience New Orleans on a Budget

 Music is synonymous with New Orleans, especially jazz, and can be heard throughout the city.

-Among the most famous and popular places to enjoy authentic live music is Frenchman Street.
+Frenchman Street is among the most famous and popular places to enjoy authentic live music.
 The Spotted Cat is a favorite of tourists and locals alike.

-Live music can also be found being played by talented musicians on street corners, in parks, and popular tourist areas.
+Talented musicians also play live music on street corners, in parks, and in popular tourist areas.

 Cost: $0 when listening outdoors (tips are greatly appreciated!); cover charges at bars vary